Qutub Minar - the best place to visit in Delhi

 Nearest metro station – Rajiv Chowk on yellow line

-Promoting the long-lined Khadi lineage of India, Charkha Museum was established in collaboration with Khadi and Vintage Industries Commission in 2017.
+Promoting the long-lined Khadi lineage of India, Charkha Museum in Delhi was established in collaboration with Khadi and Vintage Industries Commission in 2017.
 The museum is right in the middle of the famous Connaught Place, with its huge model of the Indian Charkha.
 With every ticket purchased, you get a Khadi handkerchief as a souvenir.

 The museum is tiny in size, exhibiting 14 vintage Charkhas (spinning wheels), together with a display of Gandhiji’s journey through diverse phases of his life.